vanderlee/PHPSwaggerGen/README.md

 which forms the basis of the [Open API Initiative](https://openapis.org/).

 ## Installation
-Requires PHP 5.4 or greater.
-PHP 5.3 is supported as long as no more recent features are absolutely necessary.
-There is no guarantee SwaggerGen will continue to work on PHP 5.3 in the future.
+Requires PHP 7.1 or greater.
+May work with older version of PHP, but no guarantees or promises.

 To install using Composer: